 Perhaps one of the greatest modern injustices done to the bewitching city of Bergamo was the mass marketing of its local airport, Orio al Sergio, as “Milan Bergamo”.
 Linking its proximity to the transport hub that connects Northern Italy to the rest of the world is certainly useful, but Bergamo more than holds its own as a destination in its own right.

 Bergamo is enchanting all year round whether you wander the medieval walled town through November mists or look out over the bustling and vibrant modern city below in the height of summer.
-Being compact and easy to get to, it’s perfect for a weekend break.
+Being compact and easy to get to, it’s perfect for exploring on your own.

 Cittá Bassa, Modern Metropolis

-In winter, the Cittá Bassa hosts a small but beautifully put together and well-stocked Christmas market, selling handmade decorations, some clothing, the posh soaps that seem to be in fashion at such things these days, and plenty of local food.
+In winter, the Cittá Bassa hosts a small but beautifully put together and well-stocked Christmas market.
+You’ll find handmade decorations, some clothing, the posh soaps that seem to be in fashion at such things these days, and plenty of local food.

 Cittá Alta, Medieval Marvel

 The medieval Cittá Alta is easily and cheaply reached by the city bus, or, if you fancy a stroll, on foot (just bear in mind that it’s called Cittá Alta – ‘high city’ for a reason!)
 But taking the old-fashioned funicular up the hill is very much part of the Bergamo experience.